uhhKnife/Xbox-360-Discord-RPC/README.md

 ## Usage

 1. Launch the application.
-2. Make sure Discord is running on your PC.
-3. Start your Xbox 360 game.
+2. Start your Xbox 360 game.
-4. Your Discord status will automatically update to show your current game.
+3. Your Discord status will automatically update to show your current game.

 ## Configuration